 Fed up with slow internet,

-For more than years, Fineman and the alternative volunteer board contributors of Michigan Broadband Cooperative had been lobbying local township governments to don’t forget a publicly-funded answer: Build a municipally-owned broadband network infrastructure, and don’t forget partnering with a 3rd-birthday party net carrier company to convey achievable net connections to rural citizens subsequently.
+For more than years, Fineman and the alternative volunteer board contributors of Michigan Broadband Cooperative had been lobbying local township governments to don’t forget a publicly-funded answer: Build a municipally-owned broadband network infrastructure, and don’t forget partnering with a 3rd-birthday party net carrier company to deliver affordable net connections to rural citizens subsequently.
 That very inspiration might be on Tuesday’s number one election poll for Lyndon Township citizens, close to Ann Arbor.
 After surveys, feasibility research, and public meetings, the township board determined a sufficient public guide to measure a vote.

 “We located a whole lot of pent-up call for and frustration,”